What is world’s fastest super computer Fugaku.

 what is Exascale computing?

 Exascale computing systems efficiently measure at least 1018 floating point operations per second.
 Moreover, the name generally refers to the performance of supercomputer systems and even though no single machine has reached this goal within January 2021.
-And there has a system being designed to reach this milestone.
+And there has a system being design to reach this milestone.

 It is the first ever supercomputer which achieved 1 exaFLOPS.
 As of April 2021, Fugaku is becoming the fastest computer in the world.